 DescriptionCanabalt is a daring escape game set in an industrialized city.
 Players control a man in a suit who is running from an unknown danger.
 The only form of interaction provided to the player is jumping to cross gaps and break through glass.
 It is not possible to control the man's speed.
 He will keep on running faster until he hits a waste bin or robot to slow down.
 There is also no ending to the game, as the environments are randomly generated for each playing session.
 The goal is to cross as large a distance as possible before dying.

-- "Canabalt HD" -- Ouya, Amazon Android, and Google Play Android title
+- "Canabalt HD" -- Android and Ouya title

 - "C64anabalt" -- Commodore 64 title

 |Day of the OUYA||Ouya||Apr 07, 2013||5.7 out of 10||57|

 There are currently no topics for this game.

 1001 Video GamesCanabalt appears in the book 1001 Video Games You Must Play Before You Die by General Editor Tony Mott.